“When you wage war against your enemies...” (Deut. 21:10)

 After calming down, he explained that the notices had quoted a letter his father had written in London during the First World War.
 The letter dealt with drafting yeshiva students who had escaped from Russia to England.
 Rav Kook felt that these students should be exempt from the draft, just as the British exempted other clergy students.

-But here — Rav Tzvi Yehudah motioned emphatically with his hands — here we are fighting for our hold on the Land of Israel and the holy city of Jerusalem.
+But here — Rav Tzvi Yehudah motioned emphatically with his hands — here we hold on the Land of Israel and the holy city of Jerusalem.
 This is undoubtedly a milhemet mitzvah; whereas in England, the demand was that the yeshiva students fight for a foreign army.

 The rabbi’s words reassured me.
 I asked if he would be willing to write them down so that they could be publicized.
 He agreed.
 The rabbi publicized a broadside in which he objected to the use of his father’s letter to Rabbi Hertz, Chief Rabbi of England, during World War I.